googlemaps/js-api-loader/MIGRATION.md

 // c) using a callback – this is identical to a)

 function initMap() {
-  // use the global google.maps namespace once loading is complete const map = new google.maps.Map(document.getElementById("map"), {
+  // Use the global google.maps namespace once loading is complete const map = new google.maps.Map(document.getElementById("map"), {
     center: { lat: -34.397, lng: 150.644 },
     zoom: 8,